What is Rent To Own Homes?

 Key Features of Rent-to-Own Homes:

 - Lease Agreement: You enter into a standard rental agreement, often for 1-3 years.
-The tenant and house owner will agree on what period the property will be leased for before it is paid for.
+Before the property is paid for, the tenant and house owner agree on the period for which it will be leased.

 - Option to Purchase: At the end of the lease, you have the option to purchase the home at a pre-agreed price.
 It can also be an obligation to buy depending on the contract.
 If they do, the option fee and any accumulated rent credits are applied to the purchase price.